Devilish Presley: 2014: The Electric Ballroom

-In a phenomenal show of support Devilish Presley's friends and fans raised over £3500 in under 48 hours to enable the recording of a sixth studio album 'The Electric Ballroom'.
+Devilish Presley's fans crowdfunded the recording of a sixth studio album, 'The Electric Ballroom'.
 The album was recorded at Goldmaster Allstars with producer Kevin Poree and co-producer Zac Dorne.
 It was released in May 2015.

 2015: Farewell UK tour

-After a lay off of over three years the band returned to the live stage for a farewell tour and to promote The Electric Ballroom and Johnny's novel Kill Devil Delta.
-The London show on 10 October at London's Pipeline Club was a sell out.
+After a lay off of over three years the band returned to the live stage for a farewell tour and to promote The Electric Ballroom and Johnny's novel Kill Devil Delta including a London show on 10 October at London's Pipeline Club.
 The final release on their November Tenth Records label was a Limited Edition 4GB Memory Stick containing all six of their albums, plus photos, lyrics and memorabilia.